 For his part, Dr. Ratey, author of the book Spark: The Revolutionary New Science of Exercise and the Brain, demonstrated that exercise can be the best defense against many of the common mental health problems that students struggle with.

 Students face enormous stress in the classroom and in their lives, including peer pressure, work overload, and regular testing.
 Exercise controls the emotional and physical feelings of stress.
-Physical activity is a natural way to prevent the negative consequences of stress, since it can avoid the harmful effects of chronic stress.
-Furthermore, studies show that people who add exercise to their lives become more socially active, increase their confidence, and help establish and maintain social connections.
+Physical activity is a natural way to prevent the negative consequences of stress, as it can avoid the harmful effects of chronic stress.
+In addition, studies show that people who add physical activity to their lives become more socially active, increase their confidence, and help establish and maintain social connections.

 Anxiety and panic disorders